Inferring the neutron star maximum mass and lower mass gap in neutron star-black hole systems with spin: Application to LIGO--Virgo NSBH Detections

 {\bf Minimum BH mass}: Across all models, the inferred BH minimum mass $M_\text{BH}$ is between 4--7 $M_\odot$ with typical uncertainties of $\pm 1 M_\odot$.
 Our default model using the ``ZS" spin model, all 4 NSBH events (GW190814, GW190426, GW200105, GW200115), and random pairing ($\beta = 0$) results in $M_\mathrm{BH} = 5.4^{+ 0.7}_{- 1.0}\,M_\odot$ (68\% credibility).
 At the low end, we infer $M_\text{BH} = 4.2^{+ 1.1}_{-1.0}\,M_\odot$ using all 4 NSBH events, a uniform NS mass distribution, pairing function $\beta=3$, and the ``U+I" spin model.
 At the high end, we infer $M_\text{BH} = 6.7^{+ 0.4}_{-0.8}\,M_\odot$ (68\% credibility) using only the confident NSBH events and the spin model.
 The effect of the $m_1, m_2$ pairing function $\beta$ is minimal, but assuming equal-mass pairings further reduces posterior support for low $M_\text{BH}$ (see Figure \ref{fig:mbh}). \\

-{\bf Mass gap}: We estimate the inferred width of the lower mass gap as the difference between the minimum BH mass, $M_\text{BH}$, and the maximum nonspinning NS mass, $M_\text{TOV}$ or $M_{99}$.
+{\bf Mass gap}: We estimate the inferred width of the lower mass gap as the difference between the minimum BH mass, $M_\text{BH}$, and the maximum nonspinning NS mass, $M_\text{TOV}$ or $M_{99}$. \reply{The mass gap's width may range from 0 to a few $M_\odot$, while the mass gap's position may range from 2-7 $M_\odot$}.
 As seen in Figures \ref{fig:tov_spin} and \ref{fig:mbh}; the overlap between the posteriors on $M_\text{BH}$ and $M_\text{99}$ is low, suggesting the existence of a mass gap.
 Similarly, panels (a) and (b) in Figure \ref{fig:ppd} show inferred ($m_1, m_2$) posterior predictive distributions, overplotted with the LVK $m_1, m_2$ posteriors.
 As Fig. \ref{fig:ppd} illustrates, {for all model variations we find evidence for a separation between the upper end of the NS mass distribution and the lower end of the BH mass distribution}.

-For our default model, we measure a mass gap of $2.5^{+0.8}_{-1.0} M_\odot$, wider than $0\,M_\odot$ with 97\% credibility and $1\,M_\odot$ with 90\% credibility.
+For our default model, we measure a mass gap of $2.5^{+0.8}_{-1.0} M_\odot$ \reply{($2.3^{+0.7}_{-1.0} M_\odot$ with 3 additional GWTC-3 events)}, wider than $0\,M_\odot$ with 97\% credibility and $1\,M_\odot$ with 90\% credibility.
 The inferred mass gap is widest when only using the confident NSBH events, between $3.0-4.5 M_\odot$, and narrowest when using all 4 NSBH events, between $1.5-3.0 M_\odot$.
 This is because the mass gap is narrowed from the NS side by the inclusion of GW190814, and from the BH side by the inclusion of GW190426 (see Figure \ref{fig:ligom1m2}.
 All model variations (spin prior, $\beta$, events) support for the existence of a mass gap: $>0\,M_\odot$ with 92\% or higher (up to $>99.9$\%) credibility, and $>1 M_\odot$ with 68\% or higher (up to $>99.9$\%) credibility.

 As seen in Fig. \ref{fig:ligom1m2}, additional spin assumptions (namely assuming that the BH is nonspinning and/or the NS spin is aligned) tend to prefer lower $m_2$ and higher $m_1$, which widens the inferred mass gap.
 When using spin priors in which the BH is assumed to be nonspinning, even when modeling all 4 events (including GW190814) we infer a mass gap exists with $>96\%$ credibility and that it is wider than $1\,M_\odot$ with $>90\%$ credibility.